WildEarth Guardians

 Wildlife Services’ policies are not driven by modern scientific evidence that recognizes the crucial role carnivores play in ensuring healthy ecosystems.
 Instead, they are motivated by archaic prejudices against iconic species like cougars, coyotes, bears, and wolves.

 At WildEarth Guardians, we recognize and advocate for native species’ inherent right to exist and thrive.
 Why?
 Because it’s their birthright—this is their home and their last refuge.
 We are working to end Wildlife Services’ trapping, poisoning, and aerial gunning of native species on our public lands and shift the paradigm to coexistence between humans and wildlife.
-You can join us today by downloading our Advocate Toolkit.

 What We’re Doing